ErikBaer/smart-brain-api/README.md

 ## Demo

-You can find a working Demo under: https://sleepy-retreat-45021.herokuapp.com/
+You can find a working Demo under: https://smart-brain-baerdata.herokuapp.com/

-Just register under a generic username, upload an image and feel the magic.
+Just register under a generic username or sign in as admin / admin, upload an image and feel the magic.

 ## Local Test
 In the project directory, you can run: